 Fix 2- Check the Database Size

-However, if it’s exceeding the suggested limit, then compact it by using MS Access Compact & Repair Tool or transfer data to the new Database.
+However, if it exceeds the suggested limit, then compact it by using the Access Compact & Repair Tool or transfer data to the new Database.
+Also, you can split the database into multiple databases to overcome this situation.

 Fix 3- Run SFC (System File Checker)